Know Your Rights After A Seattle Rideshare Accident

 Ridesharing services like Uber and Lyft enable individuals to share transportation.
 Individuals with vehicles can offer their services to riders who may not own vehicles or who choose not to use their vehicles for certain trips.

-Uber and Lyft enable customers to hail a ride through a phone app.
-Once a driver accepts a ride request, the customer receives the driver’s name, photo, vehicle type, license plate, and estimated time of arrival.
+Uber and Lyft enable customers to hail rides through phone apps.
+Once a driver accepts a ride request, the customer receives the driver’s name, photo, vehicle type, license plate and estimated time of arrival.
 The driver receives the passenger’s name and location.
-Payment is made entirely through the app, as well.
+Payment is made entirely through the app as well.

 Though Uber and Lyft seem similar to taxis, they’re very different business models.
 Taxi companies hire employees to drive their vehicles.
 Some taxi companies are one-person operations, where the driver owns the vehicle and is the business’s only employee.

-Uber and Lyft, however, hire drivers as independent contractors—not employees.
-This alters when and how Uber or Lyft are liable for the drivers’ actions.
+Uber and Lyft, however, hire drivers as independent contractors – not employees.
+This alters when and how Uber or Lyft are liable for their drivers’ actions.
 Typically, businesses are responsible for their employees’ conduct while the employees are on duty.
 But businesses have limited or no liability for the actions of independent contractors.

 After you’re injured in a crash caused by an Uber or Lyft driver, you can’t automatically sue the rideshare company.
 That being said, Uber and Lyft have insurance policies to help when passengers are hurt in motor vehicle accidents.

 Get Help From An Experienced Injury Attorney Today